ipfs-shipyard/go-ds-gcs/README.md

 For a brand new ipfs instance (no data stored yet):

 1. Install kubo/cmd/ipfs/ipfs
 2. Initialize IPFS.
 Replace _mybucket_ with your bucket name.
-Note that this depends on code yet to be submitted to kubo.
+Note that this depends on this [Pull Request](https://github.com/ipfs/kubo/pull/9889).
 ```bash
 KUBO_GCS_BUCKET=mybucket ipfs init --profile gcsds
 ```